25 of the Best Neurologists Near Me in Connecticut, US

 English

-Kevin Felice is a Neurologist in New Britain, Connecticut.
+Kevin Felice is a Neurologist practicing medicine in New Britain, Connecticut.
 Dr. Felice is highly rated in 65 conditions, according to our data.
-His top areas of expertise are Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Inclusion Body Myositis, Spinal Muscular Atrophy (SMA), and Spinal Muscular Atrophy Type 3.
+His clinical expertise encompasses Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Inclusion Body Myositis, Spinal Muscular Atrophy (SMA), and Spinal Muscular Atrophy Type 3.

 Expertise in